emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
-## StreamFlix
-### Score: 21/26
-1. Streams load very fast. ✔️
-1. Has 1080p content and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 5 servers, and does auto-switch if one fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is good, feels modern, shows results as you type. ✔️
-1. Has built in subs for most content + allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has history + watch lists, and you can login to sync them across devices. ✔️
-1. Has content sorting, collections, and recommendations based on what people watch. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
 ## Arabflix
 ### Score: 21/26
 1. Streams load very fast. ✔️